EMBRYOPSIDA Pirani & Prado

 2/95: Buxus (90).
 Scattered, inc. Madagasacar, nearly all Central America and West Indies in New World, not Australia nor much of Malesia.

-Evolution.
-Divergence & Distribution.
-There are a number of distinctive tricolpate-striate pollen types perhaps assignable to plants of this relationship that are widely distributed in rocks from the early Cretaceous (e.g. Doyle 1999; Pedersen et al. 2007 and references).
+Evolution: Divergence & Distribution.
+There are a number of distinctive tricolpate-striate pollen types perhaps assignable to plants of this relationship (?Buxeae?) that are widely distributed in rocks from the early Cretaceous (e.g. Doyle 1999; Pedersen et al. 2007 and references).
 Krutzsch (1989) discussed the later pollen record of the family, which is widespread in the northern hemisphere in the early Caenozoic.
 Fossil Didymeles is reported from New Zealand (Lee at al. 2001) and elsewhere in the southern hemisphere (Friis et al. 2011; c.f.
 Carpenter et al. 2010).

-"Pistillode +, nectariferous" is provisionally placed as an apomorphy of the family; Köhler (2006) noted that in two of the three genera of the Sarcococceae there was a pistillode, and also that the nectary was central.
+"Pistillode +, nectariferous" is provisionally placed as an apomorphy of [Stylocerateae, Haptanthus, Buxeae]; Köhler (2006) noted that in two of the three genera of the Sarcococceae there was a pistillode, and also that the nectary was central.

 Ecology & Physiology.
-17/34 of the Cuban species of Buxus are reported to accumulate nickel (Reeves et al. 1996) - species limits?
+17/34 of the Cuban species of Buxus are reported to accumulate nickel (Reeves et al. 1996; Brooks 1998) - species limits?

 Pollination Biology & Seed Dispersal.
 Members of Buxeae are myrmecochorous (Lengyel et al. 2010).

-The carpellate flowers have spirally inserted parts, but the basical floral construction of the family is perhaps dimerous (see also Oskolski et al. 2015).
-Interpretation of inflorescence morphology is not easy, indeed, the nature of the paired "bracts" (?prophylls?) below the carpellate flowers of Buxus is particularly unclear (von Balthazar & Endress 2001, 2002a).
+The carpelate flowers of other taxa have spirally inserted parts, but the basical floral construction of the family is perhaps dimerous (see also Oskolski et al. 2015).
+Interpretation of inflorescence morphology is not easy, indeed, the nature of the paired "bracts" (?prophylls?) below the carpelate flowers of Buxus is particularly unclear (von Balthazar & Endress 2001, 2002a).
 The perianth parts have a single vascular bundle (von Balthazar and Endress 2002a).
-Some species of Buxus have distinctive pollen with two or more orae per colpus that is rather like that of Didymelaceae; pollen in the family is very variable (Köhler 2006 for references).
+Some species of Buxus have distinctive pollen with two or more orae per colpus that is rather like that of Didymeles; pollen in the family is very variable (Köhler 2006 for references).
 Both Styloceras and Pachysandra have subdivided carpels; the relative positions of the carpels and perianth is unclear (Wiger 1935).

 Previous Relationships.
-In the past, Buxaceae were often associated with Euphorbiaceae s.l. (e.g. Cronquist 1981).
-When the very distinctive Haptanthus was first described, it was not even assigned to a family.
+Buxaceae have often been associated with Euphorbiaceae s.l. (e.g. Cronquist 1981).
+When the very distinctive Haptanthus was first described, it was not assigned to a family.
 Shipunov (2003) placed Haptanthaceae in his Violales (= Malpighiales here), close to Salicaceae and Lacistemataceae (see also Goldberg & Alden 2005), probably because of its parietal placentation.